How Much Does Cremation Cost?

 Final Expense Insurance

-Small life insurance policies ($5,000–$25,000) designed specifically for end-of-life costs.
+Small final expense insurance policies ($5,000–$25,000) designed specifically for end-of-life costs.
 These typically have:

 • Easier qualification than standard life insurance